 Conclusion

 My understandings and attitudes about language have changed and shifted dramatically over the course of my lifetime.
 As I look ahead, I am excited at the prospect of continuing to grow and learn.
-Along the way, I will use these important lessons to guide my future thinking: There is not one correct way to speak English.
+Along the way, I will use these important lessons to guide my future thinking: I will not allow the judgments of others to influence the way I see myself.
 When I judge others based on the ways they use language, I rob myself of getting to know their authentic selves.
+Language is a means of expression, not control.
 Always consider context when listening to what others are saying.
-Most importantly, I will not allow the judgments of others to influence the way I see myself.

 Other teachers can read about my past experiences.
 They can see the lessons I have learned based on the interactions I have had with my students.
 But, I would also encourage them to reflect on their personal experiences with language and with their students as I have done.
 What lessons can be learned from your stories?
 How can you continue to grow based on these experiences?
 How will you help students see that all of their language practices have value and meaning both in and outside the classroom?